fbpx

 As you focus on the exercises above to bring relief, you’ll also want to avoid positions or conditions that provoke pain, such as the following:

-• Moves that “ask a lot” of your core: Similar to the point above, if you are experiencing pain, avoid moves that require a lot of core work.
+• Moves that “ask a lot” of your core: If you are experiencing pain, avoid moves that require a lot of core work.
 For example, on the left image below, you can see a two-arm bent over row requires quite a bit of core work to hold that position.
 You can modify this to a kneeling row, as you see in the image on the right, using the other arm to support your body’s weight.
 This significantly reduces the load on the low back.

 • “Lower” your weights: We mean this in two ways.
 First, lowering (or reducing) the amount of weight you lift is a great strategy to relieve some of the work from your low back.
 In addition, you can also lower the position of your weight.
 For example, when doing squats with a set of dumbbells, you could hold the weights down by your sides, as opposed to holding them in a racked position in front or your chest.
 As a rule of thumb, the higher you lift a weight above you, the more your core (or low back) will have to work.